 - Contact your existing communications service provider.

-- Check the Ofcom site - this provides speed checks as well as mobile and broadband coverage information.
+- Check the Ofcom website - this provides speed checks as well as mobile and broadband coverage information.

 - Visit a price comparison site.